 - a.
-Course Description: The purpose of this course is to provide the student with an introduction to the advanced principles of diesel engine electrical systems. - b.
-Course Learning Outcomes: The student understand how certain diesel electrical systems function and how to diagnose them. - c.
+Course Description: The purpose of this course is to provide the student with an introduction to how to successfully troubleshoot, diagnose, and repair Hydraulic Systems at an Advanced Level. - b.
+Course Learning Outcomes: The student understands how to successfully troubleshoot, diagnose, and repair Hydraulic Systems. - c.
 Course Competencies: This course uses established industry competencies.
-Upon completion of this course the student must demonstrate the ability to: - i.
-Identify components in various electrical systems. - ii.
-Inspect and evaluate components using industry standard precision instruments, computers, and test equipment. (computer competency) - iii.
-Find and fix electric bugs in diesel engines systems - d.
+Upon completion of this course the student must demonstrate the ability to: i.
+Troubleshoot Hydraulic Systems ii.
+Show you can rebuild Hydraulic parts - iii.
+Show you can successfully read Hydraulic Schematics - d.
 Academic Integrity: (see current college catalog for policy) - e.
 SCANS and Foundation Skills: C1 through C20 and F1 through F17.
 A description of these SCANS skills is printed on the back of the syllabus cover sheet for reference. - f.
 Verification of Workplace Competencies: All graduating students in the diesel service technology program will have a comprehensive, exit review exam administered in order to comply with the state requirement for a "capstone learning experience".